 Sweeten the Pot

 Everyone likes something for free, so offering up some of the furniture, curtains or other items in the home could be a great way to get someone to sign on the dotted line quickly.
 Another great tip is to offer money toward the closing costs as a way to entice people to buy.
-Transferable home warranties are also becoming popular, and for as little as $500, you can offer a one-year policy that will cover appliances that fail.
+Transferable home warranties are also becoming popular, and for as little as $500, you can offer a one-year policy that will cover appliances and home systems if they fail.
 Anything you can do to give the buyer a little extra can always speed up negotiations.

 Use Social Media